wdoyle42/hoddatasci/lessons/07-webscraping_inclass.md

 (you can find table information here: https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.html )
-2. Calcuate the proportion of individuals who have commutes of more than one hour.
+2. Calculate the proportion of individuals who have commutes of more than one hour.

 3. Plot the results by zip code, ordered from highest proportion to lowest.